What is Android Enterprise?

 A majority of organisations looking at Android Enterprise today will very likely already have a mature Android management process in place centred around the legacy device administrator enrolment model.
 With this model being deprecated partially with Android P and fully in Android Q, now is the time to start thinking about planning a migration.

-The key to undertaking any migration is communication, planning and as much testing as is necessary to understand every possible challenge an organisation may face when making a fundamental change to how devices are managed.
+The key to undertaking any migration is communication, planning and as much testing as is necessary to understand every possible challenge the organisation may face when making a fundamental change to how devices are managed.
 With those in mind, the following must also be taken into consideration for Android Enterprise.

 Managed Google Play accounts are better suited for all other circumstances, as those without a G Suite tenant would otherwise have to go through domain verification and other hoops in order to do what managed Google Play accounts can with only a generic Google account required and a few minutes spare.
 The process of linking an EMM platform is quick and painless, and offers the ability to provision, manage and deploy applications all without requiring a Google account is added manually to each device.